GoodRequest/GRProvider/README.md

 8. `configureTrailingSwipeGesture: SwipeGestureProvider` & `configureLeadingSwipeGesture: SwipeGestureProvider`
 10. `configureDidScroll: ScrollProvider`
 9. `configureRefreshGesture: ScrollProvider`
-Closure is notified, when the table view contains the refresh control.
-When `scrollViewDidEndDragging` executes, it autmatically checks the refresh control `isRefreshing` property and fires the event.
+Closure is fired, when the table view contains the refresh control.
+When `scrollViewDidEndDragging` executes, it automatically checks the refresh control `isRefreshing` property and fires the event.
 10. `configureDidEndDragging: DidEndDraggingProvider`
 11. `configureWillEndDragging: WillEndDraggingProvider`

-### Collection view providers
+### UICollectionView Providers

-Right know, we have only one 2 types of CollectionViewProvider
+Right know, we have only one 2 types of CollectionView Providers

-1. `GRCollectionViewProvider` -> Default provider for the CollectionView
+1. `GRCollectionViewProvider` -> Default provider for the `UICollectionView`
-2. `GRDeepDiffCollectionViewProvider` -> Inherits all functionality of `GRCollectionViewProvider` but uses `DeepDiff` framework for diffing.
-More info about framework, [click here](https://github.com/onmyway133/DeepDiff)
+2. `GRDeepDiffCollectionViewProvider` -> Inherits all functionality of the `GRCollectionViewProvider` but uses the `DeepDiff` framework for diffing and animating.
+More info about the framework, [click here](https://github.com/onmyway133/DeepDiff)

 Common features: